 Immersion and Study Abroad

 The Immersion experience can also be greatly enhanced by a semester of international study.
 We strongly encourage physics majors who desire an international experience to study abroad, and about one-fourth of them do so.
-Though a study abroad experience is not required, we encourage physics majors to study abroad in English-speaking countries (England, Scotland, Ireland, New Zealand, Australia, South Africa), where they can take physics and astrophysics courses while abroad.
+Though a study abroad experience is not required, we encourage physics majors to study abroad in English-speaking countries (England, Scotland, Ireland, New Zealand, Australia, and South Africa), where they can take physics and astrophysics courses while abroad.
 Various study abroad programs are offered during the fall or spring semester.
 For general information, visit the Global Education Office.

 Samantha Bianco ’22